 Everyone who participates in and completes this trial will have this software to use indefinitely and will be

 entitled to use all future versions of it, free of charge.

-Why do we think this app is worth testing?
+Why do we think this video is worth testing?

 Studies have shown that treatments which used the same core concepts have successfully lowered people's

 blood pressure.
-We have found similar results when trying our app on a very small sample of users.
+We have found similar results when trying our video on a very small sample of users.